rkuma183/wilsonmar.github.io/_posts/2016-06-16-image-processing-using-aws-lambda.md

 Here is a design on an enterprise-worthy processing of pictures several ways using AWS Lambda functions calling various 3rd party APIs.

+The advantage of doing it on  AWS S3 rather than Gulp.js is that it's a publicly accessible to many more people than only those who can setup a Gulp server.

    The first three steps are described in qwikLabs:

 0. Setup Lambda function to invoke upon S3 bucket file upload